aditiAgarwal02/Spam-Mail-Prediction-System/README.md

 # Spam-Mail-Prediction-System
 This project aims to classify emails as spam or not spam using Logistic Regression.
-The process involves preprocessing email data, converting text data into numerical features using TF-IDF vectorization, and training a Logistic Regression model to make predictions.
-The system provides an efficient and accurate way to identify spam emails.
+The process involves cleaning and preprocessing email data, converting text data into numerical features using TF-IDF vectorization, and training a Logistic Regression model to make predictions.
+By leveraging these techniques, the system provides an efficient and accurate way to identify spam emails.